 EVS creates, compiles, and cross-maps biomedical terminology needed by NCI and its community.
 EVS publishes NCI Thesaurus (NCIt) as its core reference terminology and biomedical ontology.
 EVS also makes available standalone versions of other terminologies and ontologies of special interest, and provides access with extensive cross-mappings to more than 75 terminologies in the NCI Metathesaurus.

-• Other Terminologies: EVS licenses, processes and makes available individually through EVS systems, many other terminologies of special interest to NCI and the research community.
+- Other Terminologies: EVS licenses, processes and makes available individually through EVS systems, many other terminologies of special interest to NCI and the research community.
 EVS has helped create, harmonize with, and publish several of these terminologies.
-NCI Term Browser publishes all terminologies hosted by NCI EVS in an integrated environment, providing search, cross-links, and a user friendly interface to ICD-10-CM, CTCAE, MedDRA, SNOMED CT, NDF-RT, GO, and many other terminologies and ontologies used by NCI and its partners.
+EVS Explore publishes all terminologies hosted by NCI EVS in an integrated environment, providing search, cross-links, and a user friendly interface to ICD-10-CM, CTCAE, MedDRA, SNOMED CT, MED-RT, GO, and many other terminologies and ontologies used by NCI and its partners.

-• Terminology Value Sets and Data Standards: EVS works with many partners to create and support standardized terminology for biomedical coding.
-Hundreds of NCIt subsets and other code lists are maintained by EVS, and most are now available as CTS 2 value sets following the Common Terminology Services Release 2 (CTS 2) specification.
-In caDSR, they provide a pre-curated standard set of meanings for use by metadata curators.
-More than 550 value sets are currently defined in EVS, most as subsets of NCIt covering a range of standards from EVS partners.
+- Terminology Subsets and Data Standards: EVS works with many partners to create and support standardized terminology for biomedical coding.
+Hundreds of NCIt subsets and other code lists are maintained by EVS.
+More than 550 subsets are currently defined in EVS, most as subsets of NCIt covering a range of standards from EVS partners.
 Key EVS supported terminology standards include:

 Making these terminology resources more easily available, mapping between them, harmonizing coding standards, and promoting agreement on best practices, are all core EVS priorities.